How to Get a Car Insurance Quote Without Submitting Personal Information

 How to Get Car Insurance Estimates Without Personal Information

-It's difficult to get a car insurance quote without submitting an email or phone number.
-But you don't have to give your phone number and email to every insurance company just to see rates.
-Here's how to canvass and keep your privacy intact:
+Getting a car insurance quote without submitting an email or phone number isn't easy, but you don't have to give your contact information to every company just to see rates.
+Here's how to compare prices while keeping your privacy intact:

 Use an Anonymous Quote Comparison Tool

-Use MoneyGeek's anonymous calculator first.
-You'll only need your ZIP code, car details, age range and driving history (no name, phone, email or Social Security number).
-You'll get estimates from multiple insurers in minutes without anyone calling or emailing you afterward.
-A binding quote will require more information, however.
+Start with MoneyGeek's anonymous calculator.
+You'll only need your ZIP code, car details, age range and driving history—no name, phone, email or Social Security number required.
+You'll get estimates from multiple insurers in minutes without follow-up calls or emails.
+Keep in mind that getting a binding quote requires more detailed information.

 Narrow Down Your Options

-Choose three to five companies with good rates and solid reviews from your anonymous results.
-Don't waste time getting quotes from everyone; focus on the ones that actually look promising.
-Check both the premiums and MoneyGeek scores when you're deciding.
+Choose three to five companies with competitive rates and solid reviews from your anonymous results.
+Don't waste time getting quotes from everyone—focus on the ones that look most promising.
+Check both premiums and MoneyGeek scores to help inform your decision.

-It's very hard to get a car insurance quote without submitting an email.
-Create a separate email just for insurance shopping.
-Once you buy a policy, delete this email to stop all the marketing messages.
+Creating a car insurance quote without submitting any email is extremely difficult.
+Set up a separate email just for insurance shopping.
+Once you buy a policy, you can delete this email to stop the marketing messages.
 Setting up a free Gmail or Yahoo account takes two minutes and keeps your main inbox clean.

 Opt Out of Phone Marketing and Use Temporary Phone Numbers